 Fifthly, we employ the name, emergence, but we employ it in a quite determinate meaning to denote a quite unmistakable fact.
-The prototype of emergence is the insight that arises with respect to an appropriate image: without the insight, the image is a coincidental manifold: by the insight the elements of the image become intelligibly united and related; moreover, accu ulations of insights unify and relate ever greater and more diversified ranges of images, and what remains merely coincidental from a lower viewpoint becomes systematic from the accumulation of insights in a higher viewpoint.
+The prototype of emergence is the insight that arises with respect to an appropriate image: without the insight, the image is a coincidental manifold; by the insight the elements of the image become intelligibly united and related; moreover, accumulations of insights unify and relate ever greater and more diversified ranges of images, and what remains merely coincidental from a lower viewpoint becomes systematic from the accumulation of insights in a higher viewpoint.
 If the meaning of emergence is thus determinate, so also the fact is unmistakable.
 There are routine processes and throughout them one can verify the same classical and statistical laws.
 There are changes of state and during them statistical laws are modified but classical laws remain the same.
-But there also are emergent processes and the classical laws that can be verified at their inception are not the classical laws that can be verified at their end.
-There There are correlations that can be verified in the adult organism.
-There are correlations that can be verified in the fortilized ovum.
+But there also are emergent processes and the classical laws that can be verified at the inception are not the classical laws that can be verified at the end.
+The e are correlations that can be verified in the adult organism.
+There are correlations that can be verified in the fertilized ovum.
 But the two sets of correlations are not identical.
-In determinate materials, there has occurred a change in what can be grasped by insight, formulated as law, and affirmed as verified.
+In determinate materials there has occurred a change, of what can be grasped by insight, formulated as law, and affirmed as verified.
 One set of conjugate forms has given place to another.

 The process from one set to the other is regular.
-But this regular process is not in accord with classical law, for there are no classical laws about changes of classical laws; nor is it in accord with statistical law, for it is not an indifferent choice between a set of alternative processes; and so one is forced to recognize the fact of a third type of process to be investigated by a third, genetic method.
+But this regular process is not in accord with classical law, for there are no classical laws about changes of an classical laws; nor is it in accord with statistical law, for it is not an indifferent choice between a xx a set of alternative processes; and so one is forced to recognize the fact of a third type of process to be investigated by a third, genetic method.

-Sixthly, Kant affirmed a maxim of formal purposiveness as relevant to biological inquiry.
-Such purposiveness was no part of the reality under investigation, but it was a necessary component of the mind's intelligible ordering of the data.
+Sixthly, Kant affirmed a maxim of formal purposiveness incuiry. as relevant to biological, investigation Such purposiveness was no part of the reality under investigation, but it was a necessary component of the mind's intelligible ordering of the data.
 Now we affirm finality in a sense that has been defined already.
-It is an affirmation of dynamism, of a general directedness to fuller intelligibility and systematization, and of the attainment of ever greater but never complete fulness through an effective probability.
+It is an affirmation of dynamism, of a general concernets directedness to fuller intelligibility and systematization, and of the attainment of ever greater but never complete fulness through an effective probability.
 A clear example of the exact meaning of such finality is the flexible strategy of the dynamic higher system and, again, of the cumulative succession of ever bolder and richer strategies.
 Accordingly, our affirmation of finality means no more than what can be grasped intelligently in the data and affirmed reasonably on the basis of the data.
-But the real is being, and being is what is to be grasped intelligently and affirmed reasonably.
+But what we have the real is being, and being is what is to be grasped intelligently and affirmed reasonably.
 On this showing, finality is just as real as anything else.
-Inasmuch as Kant's formal purposiveness involves a certain anthropocentricity and, also, a greater determinacy than our notion of finality, we are ready to grant its subjective status but then we would deny that it possessed any relevance to biological inquiry.
-Finally, Kant's views in this field are no more than a consequence of his general position and, as has been suggested already, that position has no better foundation than an incomplete rejection of naive views on objectivity along with a failure to find the virtually unconditioned as constitutive of judgment and thereby to reach the universe of being.
+Follow character that be reduced a purposite the involves a constant determinacy and a central anthropocentricity biological inquiry.
+Finally, Kant's views in this field are no more than a consequence of his general position and, as has been suggested already, that position has no better foundation than an incomplete rejection of naive views on objectivity along with a failure to reach find the virtually unconditioned as constitutive of judgment and thereby to reach the universe of being.